2018 American Athletic Conference football season

-The 2018 American Athletic Conference football season is the 27th NCAA Division I FBS Football season of the American Athletic Conference (The American).
-The season is the sixth since the former Big East Conference dissolved and became the American Athletic Conference, and the fifth season with the College Football Playoff in place.
+The 2018 American Athletic Conference football season was the 27th NCAA Division I FBS Football season of the American Athletic Conference (The American).
+The season was the sixth since the former Big East Conference dissolved and became the American Athletic Conference, and the fifth season with the College Football Playoff in place.
 The American is considered a member of the "Group of Five" (G5), meaning that the conference shares with the other G5 conferences one automatic spot in the New Year's Six bowl games.
-The entire schedule was released on February 13.

-Previous season

-UCF defeated Memphis in the 2017 AAC Championship game' The game was a rematch of the September 30 matchup, which UCF won 40–13.

-Seven Teams participated in bowl games, and finished with a record of 4–3.
-UCF defeated Auburn 34–27 in the Peach Bowl.
-The Knights finished the regular season 12–0.
-The effort came just two years after an 0–12 winless season (2015).
-UCF became the first team in the history of NCAA Division I FBS to improve from a winless regular season to an undefeated regular season in only two years.
-Memphis lost to Iowa State 20–21 in the 2017 Liberty Bowl.
-Navy defeated Virginia in the Military Bowl 49–7, Houston lost to Fresno State in the Hawaii Bowl 27–33.
-USF Defeated Texas Tech 38–24 in the Birmingham Bowl.
-Temple defeated FIU 28–3 in the Gasparilla Bowl, and SMU lost to Louisiana Tech 10–51 in the Frisco Bowl.